Framework-R-D/phlex-design/doc/ch_conceptual_design/registration.rst

 .. rubric:: Footnotes

+.. [#statement_ordering] In contrast to the equational form, the specification of the output products occurs *after* the specification of the input family, leading to more natural programming patterns.
 .. [#user_defined] The token :cpp:`_in` is a suffix that is part of a user-defined literal [Cpp-UserLiteral]_, which permits an expression like :cpp:`"Waveforms"_in("APA")`.
                    The type returned by the expression is implementation-defined and has no public interface needed by the user.
 .. [#zip] The operation that forms the family :math:`\left[(\textit{Waveforms}_i, \textit{Pedestals}_i)\right]_{i \in \iset{\text{APA}}}` from the separate families :math:`\ifamily{\textit{Waveforms}}{\text{APA}}` and :math:`\ifamily{\textit{Pedestals}}{\text{APA}}` is called *zip*.